grixprotocol/defi-options-adapters/README.md

 ## Coding Standards

 While we value consistency and maintainability, we also aim to be flexible to maximize community involvement.
 Our coding standards are a guide, not a strict rulebook.
 We're open to different styles and approaches, especially if they lead to innovative solutions.
-[Find our style guide here](#).

 Thank you for considering contributing to our project.
 Your efforts will help us build a more open, efficient, and community-driven framework for DeFi options adapters.